KaiserSoft/OpenSimButtonBox/README.md

 Expansion Modules
 =================
 Expansion modules will offer additional buttons, encoders and will connect to the main module.
 Each expansion module will serve a specific purpose like pit box, ERS control module, many push buttons and so on.
-Building these expansion modules will be a bit more advanced since it will require a button matrix or additional ICs.
+Building these expansion modules will be a bit more advanced since it will require additional ICs.